To get the name of the latest release, visit the Gazelle HL7 Validator project in JIRA and consult the “Releases” section.

 $ createdb -U gazelle -E UTF8 gazelle-hl7-validator

-You first need to initialize the database with some data available in a SQL script.
-If you have checked out the project, the script is available in GazelleHL7v2Validator-ear/src/main/sql/import.sql.
+You first need to initialize the database with some data available in a SQL scrip,.
+If you have checked out the project, the scripts are available in GazelleHL7v2Validator-ear/src/main/sql/.

 IMPORTANT NOTICE: Before to apply this script into your database, open it and replace the ‘to be defined.’ values to be inserted in the oid_generator table by the root OIDs defined for your instance of the tool.
 Be carefull and keep the final dot.